no-silo/stash-design/README.md

   * `foo.jpg` is requested as `foo.html`: display photo in HTML with metadata alongside.
   * `bar.csv` is requested as `bar.html`: display tabular data.
 Provide UI for querying data.
 Query-string can also be used to query data.
   * `bar.csv` is requested as `bar.json`: convert CSV to JSON.
+  * `baz.tex` is requested as `baz.pdf`: magic happens and a PDF appears.
+Unless you're on a Mac, in which case a chunk of the internet is downloaded and something breaks half-way through

 Accessing a file with its original file extension will always display the original file, unaltered.

 ## 5. Web-based Notebook Editor

 ## 6. Synchronisation Tools

+This is up for discussion!
+There are lots of trade-offs in the various possible approaches so it would be good to get a conversation going.

+## Some Details

+### Linking

+Documents can be linked by:

+  * relative reference
+  * absolute reference
+  * ID
+  * UUID

+Within a `info` files, the syntax for these are:

+  * ./foo
+  * /baz/bar/foo
+  * #foo
+  * #58D5E212-165B-4CA0-909B-C86B9CEE0111

+IDs are notebook-unique and are used to assign friendly names to key pages.

+UUIDs are globally unique and are machine-generated for the purpose of preserving identity when publishing/syncing.